earthspecies/BEBE/README.md

 ## Enquiries

-Please [contact us](mailto:benjamin@earthspecies.org) in any of the following situations:
+Please post an issue on Github or [contact us](mailto:benjamin@earthspecies.org) in any of the following situations:

 1. You have questions or issues with running this code.
 2. You are interested in including your data in a future expansion of BEBE.